 Constitutional amendment (first resolution); restoration of civil rights.
 Authorizes the General Assembly to provide by general law for the restoration of civil rights for persons convicted of felonies who have completed service of their sentence, including any period or condition of probation, parole, or suspension of sentence.
 Currently the Constitution provides for restoration of rights by the Governor.
 The proposed amendment retains the right of the Governor to restore civil rights and adds the alternative for restoration of rights pursuant to general law.
-01/06/14 House: Prefiled and ordered printed; offered 01/08/14 14101666D 01/06/14 House: Referred to Committee on Privileges and Elections Notes: City position: support HJ 77 Constitutional amendment; marriage (first reference).
+01/06/14 House: Referred to Committee on Privileges and Elections Notes: City position: support HJ 77 Constitutional amendment; marriage (first reference).
 Patrons: Herring and Kory Summary as introduced:

 Constitutional amendment (first resolution); marriage.
-Proposes the repeal of the constitutional amendment dealing with marriage that was approved by referendum at the November 2006 election.
-That amendment to the Bill of Rights (i) defines marriage as "only a union between one man and one woman"; (ii) prohibits the Commonwealth and its political subdivisions from creating or recognizing "a legal status for relationships of unmarried individuals that intends to approximate the design, qualities, significance, or effects of marriage"; and (iii) prohibits the Commonwealth or its political subdivisions from creating or recognizing "another union, partnership, or other legal status to which is assigned the rights, benefits, obligations, qualities, or effects of marriage."
-01/07/14 House: Prefiled and ordered printed; offered 01/08/14 14101608D 01/07/14 House: Referred to Committee on Privileges and Elections Notes: City position: support HJ 78 Constitutional amendment; restoration of civil rights to persons convicted of nonviolent felonies.
+Proposes the repeal of the constitutional amendment dealing with marriage that was approved in 2006.
+That amendment (i) defines marriage as "only a union between one man and one woman"; (ii) prohibits the Commonwealth and its political subdivisions from creating or recognizing "a legal status for relationships of unmarried individuals that intends to approximate the design, qualities, significance, or effects of marriage"; and (iii) prohibits the Commonwealth or its political subdivisions from creating or recognizing "another union, partnership, or other legal status to which is assigned the rights, benefits, obligations, qualities, or effects of marriage."
+01/07/14 House: Referred to Committee on Privileges and Elections Notes: City position: support HJ 78 Constitutional amendment; restoration of civil rights to persons convicted of nonviolent felonies.
 Patron: Herring Summary as introduced: